Ben Bradshaw

 Sir Benjamin Peter James Bradshaw (born 30 August 1960) is a British politician who served as Secretary of State for Culture, Media and Sport from 2009 to 2010.
-A member of the Labour Party, he served as Member of Parliament (MP) for Exeter from 1997 to 2024.
+A member of the Labour Party, he served as the Member of Parliament (MP) for Exeter from 1997 to 2024.
 Before entering politics he worked as a BBC Radio reporter.

 Early life and career in journalism

 Bradshaw is the son of an Anglican priest and former canon of Norwich Cathedral, Peter Bradshaw, and his wife Daphne Murphy.
 Bradshaw was educated at Thorpe Grammar School, followed by the University of Sussex where he read for a degree in German.
 He also attended the University of Freiburg in Germany while an undergraduate.
 Between 1982 and 1983, Bradshaw taught English at the Technikum, a school of technology in Winterthur in the Zurich canton of Switzerland.

 Bradshaw became a reporter with the Exeter Express & Echo in 1984 and subsequently joined the Eastern Daily Press in Norwich as a reporter in 1985.
 In 1986 he joined the staff of BBC Radio Devon and became the Berlin correspondent for BBC Radio in 1989 and was working in the city when the Berlin Wall fell.
 In 1991, he became a reporter with BBC Radio's The World at One, contributing to the programme until his election to Westminster.
 He won the Sony News Reporter Award in 1993.